phax/ph-web/README.md

     * Updated to dnsjava 3.5.2
     * Deprecated `IHttpClientSettings.isUseSystemProperties`
     * Removed all deprecated methods
+    * Added TLS 1.3 as the preferred TLS method
+    * Added new class `HttpClientSettingsConfig` to consistently configure `HttpClientSettings` via `IConfig`
 * v9.7.2 - 2022-10-18
     * The class `ResponseHandlerXml` no longer uses ISO-8859-1 as the default charset if none was specified
     * The class `ResponseHandlerMicroDom` no longer uses ISO-8859-1 as the default charset if none was specified